INTRO TO ROBOTIC ART

 You are expected to come prepared to every class in order to learn the skills to produce your final piece.
 If you miss any class, you will fall behind as each week builds upon the previous week.
 If for any reason you must miss a class, contact other students to get caught up on materials as soon as possible.
 Also, in the interest of the whole class, I will not review past weeks material until I have presented the current weeks material and activities.
 There is a private class Facebook group that you may join if you would like to schedule activities outside of class and if you would like to post issues, accomplishments, or related articles.

 The material covered in this class is highly interdisciplinary and will require you to switch modes.
-We will be talking about electronics and then switching to coding and then switching to software.
-We will also be discussing design principles and art concepts that can become abstract or open ended.
+We will be talking about electronics and then be switching to coding and then be switching to software.
+We will also be discussing design principles and art concepts that can become abstract or open-ended.

-– How has ART made use of technology in the past?
-Automata, mechanical music, puppetry, industrialization, and the availability of new materials and processes.
+– The History of Robotic Art, Automata, mechanical music, puppetry, industrialization, and the availability of new materials and processes.

 – Class Goals and Agenda